RemahMassri96/reading-notes/class-01.md

    -  You can differentiate between pieces of information using size, color, and style.
    - You can use grouping and similarity to help simplify the information you present.

+   # JAVASCRIPT :
+   - The HTML <script> element is used in HTML pages to tell the browser to load the JavaScript file (rather like the <link> element can be used to load a CSS file).
+   -  If you view the source code of the page in the browser, the JavaScript will not have changed the HTML, because the     script works with the model of the web page that the browser has created.
+   - Each time the script runs, it might only use a subset of all the instructions.
+   - To approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete that task (a flowchart can help).